-While you may be tempted to toast to a successful plastic surgery operation or knock one back at an upcoming holiday party, most doctors wouldn’t recommend it.
-Here are 5 reasons why you shouldn’t chase your cosmetic procedure with alcohol.
+You may be tempted to toast a successful plastic surgery by knocking one back at a happy hour, but most doctors wouldn’t recommend it.
+If you're fresh off the heels of a cosmetic procedure, here are 5 reasons you shouldn’t chase your treatment with alcohol:

 1. Alcohol increases swelling